supernnova/SuperNNova/docs/validation/index.rst

 Predictions format
 ~~~~~~~~~~~~~~~~~~~~~
-For a binary classification task, predictions files contain the follwing columns:
+For a binary classification task, predictions files contain the following columns:

 .. code::